barisbatuhan/centrality_project/README.md

-# Centrality Project
+# CPU and GPU Parallelization on Graph Centrality Measures

-**Description:** CS 406 Project for Parallelizing Centrality Measurements: Degree 1&amp;2, Closeness and Betweenness Centralities
+**Description:** A Project for Parallelizing Centrality Measurements: Degree 1&amp;2, Closeness and Betweenness Centralities

 ## Authors